-The Company recognized interest expense of \$2,650 thousand and a change in fair value gain of \$5,994 thousand in relation to the conversion and redemption features embedded in the convertible loan notes in the consolidated statements of operations and comprehensive loss for the year ended December 31, 2021.
-For the period ended December 31, 2020, interest expense was \$3,600 thousand and change in fair value in relation to the conversion and redemption features embedded in the convertible loan notes was a gain \$2,039 thousand.
+The Company recognized interest expense \$2.7 million and a change in fair value \$6.0 million in relation to the conversion and redemption features embedded in the convertible loan notes in the condensed consolidated statements of operations and comprehensive loss for the year ended December 31, 2021.

-The Series B funding on March 15, 2021 constituted a qualified equity financing in accordance with the terms of the convertible loan notes.
-As a result, the convertible loan notes were converted on March 15, 2021 into 12,421 Series B Shares with the conversion price being 0.8 times the Series B Shares issue price.
+The Series B funding on March 15, 2021, constituted a qualified equity financing in accordance with the terms of the convertible loan notes.
+As a result, the convertible loan notes were converted on March 15, 2021, into 12,421 Series B Shares with the conversion price being 0.8 times the Series B Shares issue price.

 The conversion was accounted for as an extinguishment of the convertible loan notes.
-As a result, the 12,421 Series B preferred shares issued on conversion was recognized at the settlement-date fair value of the Series B shares (\$53,721 thousand) and a loss of \$13,789 thousand for the year ended December 31, 2021 was recognized in earnings for the difference between (1) the fair value of those shares and (2) the sum of the carrying amounts of the convertible loan notes (\$25,557 thousand) and the bifurcated conversion and redemption feature liability (\$14,375 thousand).
+As a result, the 12,421 Series B preferred shares issued on conversion were recognized at the settlement-date fair value of the Series B shares (\$53.7 million) and a loss of \$13.8 million was recognized in earnings for the difference between (1) the fair value of those shares and (2) the sum of the carrying amounts of the convertible loan notes (\$25.6 million) and the bifurcated conversion and redemption feature liability (\$14.4 million).